Telegram CEO says app suffered 'state-actor sized' attack | CBC News

 The chief executive of Telegram, a popular encrypted messaging app, said on Wednesday the messaging service experienced a "state actor-sized" cyberattack and pointed to China as its likely country of origin.

-The service was hit by a "powerful DDoS attack" originating from IP addresses mostly inside China, Paul Durov, Telegram's CEO, said in a tweet.
+The service was hit by a "powerful DDoS attack" originating from IP addresses mostly inside China, Pavel Durov, Telegram's CEO, said in a tweet.

 The attack coincided with protests in Hong Kong, he added.